Ngozi Anyanwu

 About the Playwright

 Ngozi Anyanwu (she/her) A playwright, storyteller, and a 2020 Steinberg Playwright Award winner.
 Her play The Last of the Love Letters premiered at the Atlantic Theater in the fall of 2021.
 Previous productions include Good Grief (Vineyard Theatre in NYC/Center Theatre Group in LA) and The Homecoming Queen (sold-out world premiere run at the Atlantic Theatre).
 Good Grief was on the Kilroys List 2016, a semi-finalist for the Princess Grace Award, and won the Humanitas Award.
 The Homecoming Queen was on the Kilroys List 2017 and was a Leah Ryan Finalist.
 Her play Nike… (Kilroys List 2017) was workshopped at The New Black Fest in conjunction with The Lark and The Strand Festival in conjunction with A.C.T and Space on Ryder Farm.
-Ngozi also has commissions with NYU, The Old Globe, Two Rivers Theatre, The Atlantic Theatre, and Steppenwolf.
+Anyanwu also has commissions with NYU, The Old Globe, Two Rivers Theatre, The Atlantic Theatre, and Steppenwolf.
 Anyanwu has also received residencies from LCT3, Space on Ryder Farm, the Djerassi Resident Artists Program, The New Harmony Project, New York Stage and Film, and Page 73.
 She attended Point Park University (BA) and received her MFA in Acting from the University of California, San Diego.

 CAST

-YOU: Farrah Hamzeh
+YOU: Farrah Hamzeh (she/they)

-YOU NO. 2: Gabriele Christian
+YOU NO. 2: Gabriele Christian (they/them)

-PERSON: hodari blue
+PERSON: hodari blue (they/them)

 CREATIVE TEAM

-Director: Nailah Unole dida-Nese’ah Harper-Malveaux ★
+Director: Nailah Unole dida-Nese’ah Harper-Malveaux (she/her) ★

-Dramaturg: G Momah ★
+Dramaturg: G Momah (they/them) ★

-Stage Manager: Taylor Mendez
+Stage Manager: Taylor Mendez (she/her)

-Intimacy Director: Maya Herbsman
+Intimacy Director: Maya Herbsman (she/her/Maya)

-Choreographer: Adin Walker ◼
+Choreographer: Adin Walker (they/them) ◼

-Scenic & Props Designer: Brendan Yungert
+Scenic Designer: Brendan Yungert (he/him)

-Costume Designer: Jasmine Milan Williams
+Costume Designer: Jasmine Milan Williams (she/her)

-Lighting Designer: Spense Matubang
+Lighting Designer: Spense Matubang (they/he)

-Sound Designer: Jules Indelicato
+Sound Designer: Jules Indelicato (they/them)

-Technical Director: Beckett Finn
+Technical Consultant: Beckett Finn (he/him)

-Lead Electrician: Krys Swan
+Lead Electrician: Krys Swan (he/him)

 ★ Crowded Fire Resident Artist